-where pi and si are the lateral and longitudinal distances between the centres of the i'th and (i-1)’th holes (see Figure 9-15Figure 8.3.3), and t is the thickness of the flange, and the expression inside the angled brackets should be replaced with zero if it evaluates to a negative value.
+where pi and si are the lateral and longitudinal distances between the centres of the i'th and (i-1)’th holes (see Figure 9-15), and t is the thickness of the flange, and it is important that the expression inside the angled brackets is replaced with zero if it evaluates to a negative value.

 Figure 9-15 shows the nomenclature used to define the net tension section.